Generate rather than Retrieve: Large Language Models are Strong Context Generators: Appendix

 -- \textsc{WebQuestions} (WebQ)~\citep{berant2013semantic} consists of questions selected using Google Suggest API, where the answers are entities in Freebase.

 -- \textsc{Natural Questions} (NQ)~\citep{kwiatkowski2019natural} were mined from real Google search queries and the answers are spans in Wikipedia articles identified by human annotators.

 We explore the same train / dev / test splits for the open-domain QA setting as used by \cite{izacard2021leveraging,karpukhin2020dense}.
-For TriviaQA, GPT-3 / GLaM / PaLM~\citep{brown2020language,du2022glam,chowdhery2022palm} evaluate on the Wikipedia dev set of 7,993 examples, so we ran an additional evaluation on that dev set in order to compare with GPT-3’s performance.
+For TriviaQA, GPT-3 / GLaM / PaLM~\citep{brown2020language,du2022glam,chowdhery2022palm} evaluate on the Wikipedia dev set of 7,993 examples, so we ran an additional evaluation on that dev set in order to compare with their performance.

 -- \textsc{Fever}~\citep{thorne2018fever} is one of the largest datasets for fact checking that requires retrieving evidence from external corpus to support if a statement is supported or refuted.

 -- \textsc{Fool Me Twice} (FM2)~\citep{eisenschlos2021fool} is a challenging fact checking dataset collected by gamification.
 Players write challenging claims either entailed or refuted by evidence from Wikipedia.
 They are then tasked to spot the refuted claim among a group.